OuhscBbmc/DeSheaToothakerIntroStats/Chapter08/Chapter08.md

 ## Figure 8-3

 ```
-Lise, this blue is barely visible, and I don't have any other tricks left.
+Lise, this blue area is barely visible, and I don't have any other tricks left.
 Any desire to bring +3 closer to zero?
 ```

 <img src="figure_rmd/Figure08_03.png" title="plot of chunk Figure08_03" alt="plot of chunk Figure08_03" width="550px" />